eficode-academy/kubernetes-katas/01-pods-deployments-services-HA-namespaces.md

 **Additional notes about the Cluster-IP:**
 * The IPs assigned to services as Cluster-IP are from a different Kubernetes network called *Service Network*, which is a completely different network altogether. i.e. it is not connected (nor related) to pod-network or the infrastructure network.
 Technically it is actually not a real network per-se; it is a labeling system, which is used by Kube-proxy on each node to setup correct iptables rules.
 (This is an advanced topic, and not our focus right now).
 * No matter what type of service you choose while *exposing* your deployment, Cluster-IP is always assigned to that particular service.
-* Every service has end-points, which point to the actual pods service as a backend of a particular service.
+* Every service has end-points, which point to the actual pods serving as a backends of a particular service.
 * As soon as a service is created, and is assigned a Cluster-IP, an entry is made in Kubernetes' internal DNS against that service, with this service name and the Cluster-IP. e.g. `nginx.default.svc.cluster.local` would point to `100.70.204.237` .